 Flight operations are planned for Ft.
-Sumner, New Mexico during late August / early September.
-The HASP vehicle and support crew will be arriving on site in late-August.
-Any student payloads that have already integrated with HASP (i.e. in late July) can be flown without any further intervention by the student team.
-Data during the flight will be available for access via the HASP website.
+Sumner, New Mexico, in late August / early September.
+The HASP vehicle and support crew will arrive on-site in late August.
+Any student payloads that have already been integrated with HASP (i.e., in late July) can be flown without any further intervention by the student team.
+Data from the flight will be available via the HASP website.
 Note: Teams will not be allowed to follow the HASP recovery team.
-The payload will be returned to the group following the flight using your supplied container and prepaid shipping label.
-(Note that if a shipping container and pre-paid shipping label is not supplied by the time of HASP recovery, return of your payload may be significantly delayed and you may need to travel to CSBF or LSU to pick up your payload.)
-If the full dataset is desired, it will be in zipped format on the HASP website sometime after the flight.
-If the raw data from HASP's flight disks is desired, you will need to request a copy.
+Following the flight, the payload will be returned to the group using your supplied container and pre-paid shipping label.
+(Note that if a shipping container and pre-paid shipping label are not provided by the time of HASP recovery, the return of your payload may be significantly delayed, and you may need to travel to CSBF or LSU to pick up your payload.)
+If the entire dataset is desired, it will be zipped on the HASP website sometime after the flight.
+If you wish, you must request a copy of the raw data from HASP's flight disks.

-Exact launch dates are impossible to predict and are highly dependent upon the local weather conditions and the number of experimenters waiting for launch.
-At this time, we are targeting early September, but this could easily be one week earlier or several weeks later.
+Exact launch dates are impossible to predict and highly depend upon the local weather conditions and the number of other balloon payloads waiting for the launch.
+At this time, we are targeting early September, but this could be one week earlier or several weeks later.